 B.S., Washington University in St. Louis; J.D., New York University

-Professor Michaels' academic focus is in the areas of of intellectual property, with a particular focus on patent law.
-His work has appeared in legal journals such as the George Mason Law Review and the Brooklyn Law Review.
-He also frequently publishes more practice-oriented pieces in trade journals such as Law360, IPWatchdog, and Patently-O. Prior to joining the UH Law Center faculty, he clerked for the Honorable Pauline Newman on the U.S. Court of Appeals for the Federal Circuit, practiced as a patent litigator, and taught as the Frank H. Marks Intellectual Property Fellow at George Washington University Law School.
+Professor Michaels' academic focus is in the area of intellectual property, with a particular focus on patent law, and emerging technologies including blockchain and artificial intelligence.
+His work has appeared in legal journals such as the George Mason Law Review, the Stanford Journal of Blockchain Law & Policy, and the Brooklyn Law Review.
+He also regularly publishes more practice-oriented pieces in trade journals such as Law360, IPWatchdog, and Patently-O. Prior to joining the UH Law Center faculty, he clerked for the Honorable Pauline Newman on the U.S. Court of Appeals for the Federal Circuit, practiced as a patent litigator, and taught as the Frank H. Marks Intellectual Property Fellow at George Washington University Law School.

 Subjects: Patent Law, Intellectual Property Survey, and Statutory Interpretation & Regulation